 If you are a serious lover of history, you will enjoy Indelible Ink, by Pulitzer Prize-winning author, Richard Kluger.
 Indelible Ink examines the trial of John Peter Zenger, and the political environment surrounding it.
 Even after three grand juries refused to indict, Zenger was tried for criminal sedition for articles he printed.

-Modern Americans take for granted the fact that we can voice our opinions about our elected and appointed leaders whenever and wherever we want.
+Modern Americans take for granted the fact that we can voice our opinions about our elected and appointed leaders whenever we want.
 We expect a free press not only to keep us informed, but to hold our government accountable for its actions or inactions.
 It wasn’t always so.
 When we were still British colonies, our governors were appointed by King George III, who insisted that he had the divine right to rule.
 Therefore, to criticize one of his appointees, was to criticize the king; and to criticize the king was to criticize God.

 What Made This Book Reviewer Grumpy?

 Only the knowledge that for a reader who is not a serious lover of history and historical research, the detail and description would be excruciating.
 As one who is quite fond of well-worded arguments, and historical research, even I grew impatient at times.